Spree 5.2 with New Features and Developer tools

 If you want to build a highly customized commerce experience Spree 5.2 is the most flexible, future-ready version yet.

-We encourage you to try it out, upgrade your existing store, or reach out to the Spree team to explore Enterprise capabilities.
+We encourage you to try it out, upgrade your existing store, or Get in touch to explore Enterprise capabilities.

 TL;DR: Spree 5.2 ships with Metafields (custom data without migrations), improved developer tools (CLI, generators, tutorial, Tailwind 4, Admin SDK, Dev Tools gem, AI coding integrations), CSV Importer for bulk catalog management, Store Policies for multi-region compliance, Product Details Page 2.0 drag-and-drop builder, and Newsletter Subscribers with Klaviyo sync.
 Spree 5.3 will introduce a flexible pricing engine (subscriptions, B2B, regional), new events engine for infinite extensibility, relational metafields for upselling and AI personalization, and a redesigned high-performance API with TypeScript SDKs.